gmc-code/PC-microbit-micropython/docs/lessons2/compass_syntax.rst

     Gives the reading of the magnetic field strength on the ``z`` axis in nano tesla, as a positive or negative integer, depending on the direction of the field.

-.. py:function:: heading()

-    Gives the compass heading, calculated from the above readings, as an integer in the range from 0 to 360, representing the angle in degrees, clockwise, with north as 0.

 .. py:function:: get_field_strength()